fusioncharts/dev_centre_docs/themes/theme-manager.md

 * Use the `<mapName>` tier to extend or override theme settings in the `geo` tier, as well as the settings in the `base` tier, for specific map types.
 The tier name will be the value used for the `type` attribute in the JSON data for the map.
 For example, all attributes you define under the `world` tier will be applicable only to the world map in your application.

-Partial definition of the `fusion` theme, as contained in the `fusioncharts.theme.fusion.js` file, is given below:
+Partial definition of the `zune` theme, as contained in the `fusioncharts.theme.zune.js` file, is given below:

 ```json
 FusionCharts.register('theme', {